 Applying Resurfacer: Resurfacer is typically applied over the entire surface area prior to applying the color-coatings.
 The first pour for this coat is usually made along the edge of one of the two back fences and squeegeed parallel to the baselines.
 The end at which you start is dictated by the best end to finish (i.e. the end having a gate you can use to squeegee out the court).
 Read our full article on applying resurfacer here.

-Roller vs. Squeegee To Apply The Color-Coatings: This is one of the most frequently asked questions we get from prospective surfacing customers every year.
+Roller vs. Squeegee To Apply The Color-Coatings: This is one of the most frequently asked questions from prospective surfacing customers every year.
 Having come from the world of professional tennis court surfacing and construction we have always been partial to applying all coats with a squeegee.
 This is because squeegee application is the most productive use of every man-hour.
-We finally realized this is not necessarily the paradigm of many do-it-yourselfers.
+We finally realized this is not the paradigm of many do-it-yourselfers.
 Labor is usually cheap or free, and often his/her own.
 The goal of all do-it-yourselfers is a finished project that looks like it was done by a professional.
 This can be accomplished by either application method.
-The unique set of court conditions, available labor, budget and time blocks you can commit to the project that are the true determinants of which method is best for you.
+It is the unique set of court conditions, available labor, and time blocks you can commit to the project that will determine which method is best for you.
 For more information, click here to read the full article.

 How To Apply The Out-Of-Bounds Color-Coatings With A Squeegee: The steps and techniques used to coat the out-of-bounds are very similar to those for the inbounds.
 You will always use the same (upside down U) pattern of squeegeeing no matter what coating you are applying or where it is being applied.
 The only real difference will be in how squared-off or curved the (upside down U) pattern is.
 A squared-off (straight) pattern should be maintained when squeegeeing across large areas, such as an inbounds or an entire court.
 A curved pattern is preferred by most professional applicators of tennis court paint when squeegeeing out-of-bounds alleys.
 Click here for the full article.